MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 2. On the **Review + create** tab of the **Create Azure AD Domain Services** blade, select **Create**.
 3. Review the notification regarding settings that you will not be able to change following creation of the Azure AD DS domain and select **OK**.

-   >**Note**: The settings that you will not be able to change following provisioning of an Azure AD DS domain include its DNS name, its Azure subscription, its resource group, the virtual network and subnet hosting its domain controllers, and the forest type.
+   >**Note**: The settings that you will not be able to change following provisioning of a Microsoft Entra DS domain include its DNS name, its Azure subscription, its resource group, the virtual network and subnet hosting its domain controllers, and the forest type.

    > **Note**: Wait for the deployment to complete before you proceed to the next exercise.
 This might take about 90 minutes.